Lac-Mégantic rail disaster: Provincial reaction

-During a July 11 visit, Premier Marois criticised the rail company's response, while announcing a $60-million fund for survivor assistance and rebuilding.
-Ten days later, the federal government had yet to commit to any specific aid for the stricken community, despite requests from the municipality for help to rebuild damaged infrastructure and reroute the rails outside the stricken downtown.
+During a July 11 visit, Premier Marois criticized the rail company's response, while announcing a $60-million fund for survivor assistance and rebuilding.
+Ten days later, the federal government had yet to commit to any specific aid for the stricken community, despite requests from the municipality for help to rebuild damaged infrastructure and reroute the railway outside the stricken downtown.

 During an annual premiers' conference, the Council of the Federation, provincial leaders called for stricter requirements for liability insurance for rail carriers, real-time information on content and location of dangerous goods trains for officials at all levels of government and a federally supported national emergency response program.

-The premiers of Quebec and all four Atlantic provinces, as well as all six New England governors, have called for stricter federal regulation of dangerous goods by rail in both nations.
+The premiers of Quebec and all four Atlantic provinces, as well as all six New England governors, called for stricter federal regulation of dangerous goods by rail in both nations.

 A 2001 Quebec law (Article 8 of the Loi sur la sécurité civile) for which the corresponding regulations were never enacted was cited on August 19, 2013, by Vision Montréal, a municipal political party.
 Under that law, a company conducting activities or holding materials which could cause a major disaster would be required to disclose these risks to municipalities, indicating the potential damage and any contingency plans.

 Maine and United States

-In Maine, where oil-by-rail has attracted environmental protests, the state legislature voted 91–52 for a study on transportation of crude oil through the state.
-The proposed study was vetoed by the state's governor and the Maine Department of Transportation (Maine DOT) has no plans to review movements of crude oil through Maine.
-Maine governor Paul Lepage has advocated federal review of all procedures affecting rail safety on both sides of the border.
+In Maine, where oil-by-rail attracted environmental protests, the state legislature voted 91–52 for a study on transportation of crude oil through the state.
+The proposed study was vetoed by the state's governor and the Maine Department of Transportation (Maine DOT) had no plans to review movements of crude oil through Maine.
+Maine governor Paul Lepage advocated federal review of all procedures affecting rail safety on both sides of the border.

-Maine's US representatives Michaud and Pingree proposed The Safe Freight Act, a federal bill requiring two-person crews on freight trains, and are demanding the older DOT-111 design be replaced by sturdier cars for dangerous goods shipments.
+Maine's US representatives Michaud and Pingree proposed The Safe Freight Act, a federal bill requiring two-person crews on freight trains, and demanded the older DOT-111 design be replaced by sturdier cars for dangerous goods shipments.

-The U.S. Federal Railroad Administration has launched a full re-inspection of the 275 mi of the Montreal, Maine and Atlantic Railway's track in Maine.
-A committee of local mayors representing the Quebec municipalities along the line (Lac-Mégantic, Farnham, Saint-Jean-sur-Richelieu, Sherbrooke, Magog, Sutton and Cowansville) have called for a similar investigation by the government of Canada.
+The U.S. Federal Railroad Administration launched a full re-inspection of the 275 mi of the Montreal, Maine and Atlantic Railway's track in Maine.
+A committee of local mayors representing the Quebec municipalities along the line (Lac-Mégantic, Farnham, Saint-Jean-sur-Richelieu, Sherbrooke, Magog, Sutton and Cowansville) called for a similar investigation by the government of Canada.
 The FRA also established an "Emergency Order establishing additional requirements for attendance and securement of certain freight trains and vehicles on mainline track or mainline siding outside of a yard or terminal" on August 2, 2013.

-Maine DOT is working to establish contingency plans for local industry which uses MMA's rail lines.
-The state has contacted every Maine freight rail operator, seeking a trustee who could keep the line running should MMA cease operations.
+Maine DOT established contingency plans for local industry which used MMA's rail lines.
+The state contacted every Maine freight rail operator, seeking a trustee who could keep the line running should MMA cease operations.